Family Trees: A Celebration of

 1:00 - 4:00 p.m.

-Meet some of the accomplished authors and illustrators whose books are featured in Family Trees.
-Stroll through the galleries to enjoy the trees, and visit with authors and illustrators as they sign your books.
-Check back for a full list of participating authors and illustrators.
+Meet some of the accomplished authors and illustrators whose books are featured in Family Trees, including Linda Booth Sweeney, Liza Gardner Walsh, Hazel Mitchell, David A. Kelly, Heather Lang, Deborah A. Locke, Richard Michelson, Ilse Plume, Barbara Purchia, E. Ashley Rooney, Heidi Stemple, Melissa Sweet, and Jane Yolen.
+Explore the trees decorated throughout the Museum galleries, and visit with authors and illustrators as they sign your books.
 Books are available for purchase in the Museum Shop.
 Free with Family Trees admission, Members free.

 Morning with Santa